mavenraven/validations/README.markdown

       a -> monad (Either (errorKey, errorValue) b)

-It's very similar to a monadic checker, but it also uses an "errorKey" type.
+It's very similar to a Monadic Checker, but it also uses an "errorKey" type.
 This allows us to map a validator failure back to some given input (e.g. a form input field).
-If you look at the type signature for a validator, you'll notice that it's very similar to
+If you look at the type signature for a Validator, you'll notice that it's very similar to

     a -> m b

 , so it's a [Kleisli category](http://www.haskell.org/haskellwiki/Monad_laws),
 but the Either inside doesn't allow us to use Haskell stuff for composing Kleisi categories (e.g. (>=>).
-However, we do now how to unwrap and rewrap Either, so validations provides an instance of Category to allow for validator composition.
-To create validators, we typically combine either a checker with a field name using
+However, we do now how to unwrap and rewrap Either, so **validations** provides an instance of Category to allow for validator composition.
+To create Validators, we typically combine either a checker with a field name using

     attach :: (Monad m) => Checker ev a b -> ek -> Validator ek ev m a b